LimAnne/The-Librarian.s-Secret/README.md

 ### Next steps - Converting text into embeddings for RAG and using an LLM to generate new adventures (in-progress)
 This is still in-progress.
 This step is most exciting for me, so let's see what comes out of this..soon!

+Update: main.py now has text-extraction, chunking, text embedding generation and storing in vector store.
+RAG pipeline is set up, and results will be posted soon.